semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

     sem get [RESOURCE] [name]

+In the case of a `job` resource, you should give the Job ID of the job that interests you and not its name.

 ### sem apply

 The `sem apply` command works for `secrets` and `dashboards` and allows you to